-

 View more on Yelp

-Check your trees and shrubs regularly for any sign of pest activity because many insects and diseases are active during the spring.
+Make it a habit to routinely examine your trees and shrubs for any indications of pest activity, as numerous insects and diseases tend to be highly active during the spring season.

-Fall is a great time prepare your trees and shrubs for winter.
-Pruning in fall can help protect trees from harsh winter storms so they bloom as vibrant as possible come spring.
-Once the leaves have fallen and a tree’s branch structure is more visible, the spread of certain disease pathogens or insect infestations is less likely.
+Autumn offers a prime opportunity to ready your trees and shrubs for winter.
+Pruning during this season can shield trees from the effects of severe winter storms, promoting vibrant blooms in the spring.
+As leaves have fallen and branch structures are more visible, the risk of disease pathogens or insect infestations spreading is reduced.